 THE PRODUCT LIABILITY LAWYERS AT FDAZAR

-If you or a loved one has suffered injuries as the result of a defective product, medical device or a dangerous prescription drug, the product liability lawyers at Franklin D. Azar & Associates may be able to help.
+If you or a loved one has suffered injuries as the result of a defective product, medical device or a dangerous prescription drug, the product liability lawyers at Frank Azar Car & Truck Accident Lawyers may be able to help.
 We have been helping injured people receive the compensation they deserve for more than thirty years.
 We are currently investigating reports of serious side effects involving the diabetes drug Actos, the chemotherapy drug Tasigna, Zantac and other heartburn drugs, the gout drug Uloric, and several other medications.
 Call us today or contact us here for a free, no-obligation consultation.